 Foster care centers provide vital services to vulnerable youth.
 Between offering temporary housing and complying with regulations, you are exposed to risks that may trigger lawsuits from families and guardians.
 Commercial insurance can reduce the likelihood that the financial hit from a lawsuit will hinder your mission.

-These policies cover the most common risks faced by foster care centers.
+These insurance policies cover the most common risks of foster care centers.

-General liability insurance covers common risks, such as a foster parent slipping on a wet floor.
-Bundle with property insurance for savings in a business owner’s policy.
+A general liability policy covers basic third-party risks, such as a foster parent slipping on a wet floor at your agency.
+Bundle it with property insurance for savings in a business owner’s policy.

-A business owner's policy, or BOP, is a cost-effective way for foster care and child welfare organizations to buy general liability and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for foster care and child welfare organizations to buy general liability coverage and commercial property insurance together.

-This policy, also called errors and omissions insurance (E&O), can cover expenses if your foster care center is sued for negligence, such as placing a child in unsuitable housing.
+This policy can cover expenses if your foster care center is sued for negligence, such as placing a child in unsuitable housing.
+It's also called errors and omissions insurance (E&O).

 Directors and officers insurance (D&O) protects board members against legal expenses if they are sued for a decision made on behalf of your foster care center that led to financial loss.

-Commercial auto insurance can pay for third-party property damage and medical bills in an accident, along with damage caused by theft, weather, and vandalism.
+Commercial auto insurance can pay for property damage and medical bills in an accident.
+Each state has its own requirements for car insurance.